Arizona Apostille Services — Fast & Simple Mail-In Processing

 Why You May Need an Apostille for Arizona Documents

-An apostille is required when an Arizona-issued document will be used in another country that is part of the Hague Apostille Convention.
-The apostille certifies the authenticity of the document so it can be legally recognized abroad.
+An apostille is required when an Arizona-issued document will be used in a country that is part of the Hague Apostille Convention.
+It confirms the document’s authenticity so it can be legally recognized abroad.
+If the destination country is not part of the Hague Convention, Arizona issues a Certificate of Authentication instead.

-Common reasons Arizona documents require an apostille include dual citizenship applications, visas, studying overseas, marriage abroad, international business transactions, adoption matters, and foreign legal or government requirements.
+Common reasons Arizona documents may need an apostille include dual citizenship, visa applications, studying abroad, marriage abroad, international business, adoption, and foreign legal requirements.

 Apostille Pricing Arizona